 The Durban International Film Festival is one of six festivals presented by the Centre for Creative Arts at the University of KwaZulu-Natal.
 The other festivals are the Time of the Writer festival, the JOMBA!
 Dance festival, the Poetry Africa Festival, Cabaret and Beyond and Artfluence Human Rights festival.

-The Centre for Creative Arts, located in the School of the Arts at the University, is a multi-disciplinary hub which values the power and agency vested in the arts to contribute to social change.
-Aligned to the University’s academic agenda the festivals also play a vital role in knowledge generation through teaching, learning and research.
-The festivals are also the University’s interface with its diverse publics.
+The Centre for Creative Arts, located in the School of the Arts at the University, is a multi-disciplinary hub that values the power and agency vested in the arts to contribute to social change.
+Aligned to the University’s academic agenda, the festivals also play a vital role in knowledge generation through teaching, learning, and research.
+The festivals are also the University’s interface with its diverse audiences.